Seven Pillars. One Journey.

 Starting over is not failure.
 It is not settling.
 It is not giving up on what was.
 It is choosing what could be — with God in the lead and everything you have learned along the way working in your favor.

 "See I am doing a new thing.
-Now it springs up — do you not perceive it?" — Isaiah 43:19
+Now it springs up — do you not perceive it?
+I am making a way in the wilderness and streams in the wasteland." — Isaiah 43:19

 It is not too late.
 It is right on time.